Sorting Through Your Academic Options

 - are not comfortable declaring a major during their first or second year of study.

-Each Exploratory Studies student is assigned a Student Success Academic Advisor who works with the student to investigate the opportunities each discipline offers.
+Each Exploratory Studies student is assigned an Advisor/Career Coach in the Center for Academic & Professional Performance (CAPP) who works with the student to investigate the opportunities each discipline offers.
 First-year Exploratory Studies students also take the one-credit IN113 Exploratory Studies Practicum class where they are guided in career exploration exercises, receive feedback from vocational testing, meet with faculty in prospective career fields, and learn about the training requirements, wage, and growth opportunities in different career paths.

 Like students in other majors, Exploratory Studies students are guided in their selection of course options as they make progress towards fulfilling the Millikin University Studies Program graduation requirements.
 Most Exploratory Studies students declare a major during their first year of studies, but all must do so before completing 60 academic credits.

-In addition to Student Success resources, students choosing a major or contemplating a change in major may find the following resources helpful:
+In addition to CAPP resources, students choosing a major or contemplating a change in major may find the following resources helpful:

 The Exploratory Practicum is designed specifically for first-semester Exploratory Studies students with the goal of facilitating informed choices regarding the selection of a major and career path.
 Through the practicum experience, students focus on career awareness to assist them in their personal major decision-making process.
 In addition, Exploratory students become actively involved in personal and career development activities while exploring all of the academic options that Millikin has to offer.